-Miracle Monocle does accept simultaneous submissions, but we request that submissions accepted elsewhere are withdrawn as soon as possible.
+Miracle Monocle accepts simultaneous submissions, but we request that submissions accepted elsewhere are withdrawn as soon as possible.
+We publish only previously unpublished work.
 We will make every effort to respond quickly and respectfully to your work.
 If you suspect we have overlooked or misplaced your submission, please contact us here: firstname.lastname@example.org.
 Please visit our site to review our archives before submitting: http://louisville.edu/miraclemonocle/

 Miracle Monocle welcomes submissions for its award for Innovative Writing.
 The intent of this award series is to celebrate the work of writers pushing beyond the realm of the expected, refreshing the reader's sense of genre expectations.